andres-erbsen/dename-writeup/dename.md

 from the announcer.
 In `dename`, all servers announce exactly one set of changes during each round, so we can group each server's acknowledgments of all messages it received into one message.
-Furthermore, as just the equality of the sets of announcements received by different servers is important (not the actual contents), we can use a cryptographic hash of all received announcements in an acknowledgment instead of the announcements themselves.
+Furthermore, as just the equality of the sets of announcements received by diffedename.pdfrent servers is important (not the actual contents), we can use a cryptographic hash of all received announcements in an acknowledgment instead of the announcements themselves.
 The verified broadcast protocol can be seen in figure \ref{bcast}.